pizzmile/INGSW-master-of-the-renaissance/README.md

 # Final Examination - Software Engineering Project - A.Y.
 2020/2021

-# Prova finale - Progetto di Ingegneria del Software - A.A.
-2020/2021

 Implementation of the board game 'Masters of the Renaissance' for PC.
 The main goal of this project is the replica